sosolimited/SelfieSelfie/README.md

 ```

-The main android project is being developed in the `SelfieSelfie/` directory.
-You can open it in Android Studio or XCode.
-Other Cinder projects were created along the way to test ideas on iOS.
-The `ShapeTool` project outputs the xml file describing the profile of the swept geometry.

 ## Getting set up to build Android (on OSX):

-I kept track of the major steps I needed to follow to get Cinder-Android up and running in [Hai's Cinder wiki](https://github.com/chaoticbob/Cinder/wiki/Detailed-Dependency-Installation-Process).
+We kept track of the major steps we needed to follow to get Cinder-Android up and running in [Hai's Cinder wiki](https://github.com/chaoticbob/Cinder/wiki/Detailed-Dependency-Installation-Process).